 Assistant Secretary-General for Supply Chain Management

-Mr. Saunders is a graduate of Royal Holloway College, University of London and the University of Wales in the United Kingdom.
-Born in 1961, he is married and has three children.
+Mr. Saunders is a graduate of Royal Holloway College, the University of London, and the University of Wales in the United Kingdom.
+He is married, with three children and lives in Greenwich, Connecticut.